orenwf/gcsim/README.md

 # GCSim

+1. What is this?
+2. What is garbage collection?
+3. How GCSim works.
+4. The probability model in GCSim.
+5. How do I use GCSim?

 ## A simulation of a virtual machine using generational tracing garbage collection.

 ### A high level overview of GC